 - Lane three (right-hand lane) - overtaking

-Vehicles prohibited from using the right-hand lane:
+Which vehicles are prohibited from using the right-hand lane on a motorway?

 - Speed-limited freight vehicles of 3.5 to5 tonnes